 You should also find out if the health plan offers a mail-order prescription drug program so you can get a three-month supply of maintenance medications mailed to your home.
 Maintenance medications are medicines for ongoing medical problems like high blood pressure, high cholesterol, arthritis, or diabetes.
 Ordering medications through the mail saves you money.

 Thanks to the 2010 Affordable Care Act (ACA), all health insurers are required to pay for preventive screenings like cholesterol tests, colonoscopies, immunizations, prenatal care, and routine care for children at no extra cost to members.
 Learn more about what exactly the ACA covers.

 Getting screened for cancer and other chronic diseases can save your life.
 That’s because many of these diseases don’t show symptoms until it’s too late.

 We all know we’re supposed to eat healthy, exercise, and not smoke, but knowing and doing are very different.
 Sometimes we need a little help - education, support, or a gentle push - to reach those health goals.

 Your health insurer probably offers classes and programs to help you.
-Lots of insurers offer stop-smoking or weight-loss coaching, educational classes and seminars, discounts on health products and services, behavioral health support, and even rewards for meeting your health goals.
+Lots of insurers offer stop-smoking or weight-loss coaching, educational classes and workshops, discounts on health products and services, behavioral health support, and even rewards for meeting your health goals.